Faculty Advisor

 Kaan Kideys

-My name is Kaan Kideys and I am a graduate of the Rutgers Master of Applied Psychology program.
-My research and clinical interests include understanding the nature of traumatic experience and its effects on physical and mental health.
-I am interested in examining how the effects of post-traumatic stress affect bodily functions, the development of comorbid mental health and substance use disorders, how the effects of trauma manifest among different populations, as well as approaches to healing, resilience, and post-traumatic growth among various cultures and identities.
+Kaan Kideys is a graduate of the Rutgers Master of Applied Psychology program and is working on a Counseling PsyD at Saint Elizabeth University.
+His research and clinical interests include understanding the nature of traumatic experience and its effects on physical and mental health.
+He is interested in examining how the effects of post-traumatic stress affect bodily functions, the development of comorbid mental health and substance use disorders, how the effects of trauma manifest among different populations, as well as approaches to healing, resilience, and post-traumatic growth among various cultures and identities. |

 Collaborators